MikeGawi/ePiframe_plugin/README.md

 # What is it?

-The base plugin class exposes methods to add new functions to photo frame or even to the Raspberry Pi itself as ePiframe runs it's own auto recovering service, Flask based website with jQuery and Bootstrap 5 and can trigger system functions.
+The base plugin class exposes methods to add new functions to photo frame or even to the Raspberry Pi itself as ePiframe runs its own auto recovering service, Flask based website with jQuery and Bootstrap 5 and can trigger system functions.
 The plugin provides basic frame helper modules, access to backend and customizable configuration class that has validation, conversion, dependencies, value/type verification and more.

 With these methods plugin can extend ALL ePiframe photo functions:
-* Adds new photos source and photos retriving methods, e.g. new image hosting site source, adding methods to sync with cloud, etc.
+* Adds new photos source and photos retrieving methods, e.g. new image hosting site source, adding methods to sync with cloud, etc.
 * Manipulates collected photos list before selecting the photo, e.g. sorting, filtering, turning upside-down, adding AI recognition etc.
 * Preprocesses a high quality photo before conversion for the display, e.g. oil paint effect, photo filters, frame, stamps, etc.
 * Postprocesses converted (for the display size and type) photo before sending to frame, e.g. add text, re-convert, etc.